edadma/highlighter/README.md

 Examples
 --------

+### Highlighter Definition

-Here's a typical Highlighter definition.
-This is a port of the [Pygments HTML Lexer](https://bitbucket.org/birkenfeld/pygments-main/src/default/pygments/lexers/html.py) without CSS and JavaScript highlighting.
+Here's an example of a typical Highlighter definition and the result of applying it to a small HTML document.
+This definition is a port of the [Pygments HTML Lexer](https://bitbucket.org/birkenfeld/pygments-main/src/default/pygments/lexers/html.py) which includes CSS highlighting for `style` elements.

-### Definition
+#### Definition

 ```
 highlighter